vmware-archive/concourse-branch-manager/README.md

 ## Setup and Usage

-### 1. Edit and update your main Concourse pipeline to add the concourse-branch-manager resource and job
+### 1. Edit and update your Concourse pipeline to add the three required concourse-branch-manager resources

-* Add the following resources to your main Concourse pipeline YAML file:
+* Add the following resources to your Concourse pipeline YAML file:

 ```yaml
 - name: concourse-branch-manager